 One of the most popular stops on The Delaware Agritourism Trail is Woodside Farm Creamery, which is about half an hour west of downtown Wilmington near the Pennsylvania border.
 This fully functioning dairy farm has a track record dating all the way back to 1796, and today they have more than 30 Jersey cows producing milk for the creamery.

 With almost 30 flavors to choose from, ice cream is king at the creamery.
-People come from all over to stock up on their favorite flavors because they know that the ice cream here is always made in small batches with plenty of attention to detail.
+People come from all over to stock up on their favorite flavors because they know that the ice cream here is always made in small batches with plenty of attention to detail – a big reason Woodside Farms Creamery often finds itself among the top-rated ice cream shops in the country.

-Woodside Farm Creamery is open from 12 pm to 8 pm daily throughout the fall months.
+Woodside Farm Creamery is open from 12 pm to 7 pm from Friday to Sunday throughout the fall months.

 There aren't many activities that can create as many lasting memories as going out to get the family Christmas tree, and the place to do just that and more is Coleman's Christmas Tree farm, which is located about 40 minutes south of Wilmington.

-Coleman’s kicks off the fall season this year on September 30th with pumpkin picking, hay rides, fresh cider and an ice cream shop on premises that sells farm-fresh ice cream from the very same Woodside Farms mentioned above.
-Coleman’s also offers helicopter rides on weekends in October and December – a great way to see the area’s amazing fall foliage.
-The fun doesn’t stop there.
 Coleman’s Farm includes a gift shop with hundreds of reasonably priced gifts and tree ornaments.
-And from Thanksgiving to Christmas, Coleman's will be open to Christmas tree hunters seeking to cut down the perfect pine.
+And from November 19 to Christmas, Coleman's will be open to Christmas tree hunters seeking to cut down the perfect pine.

 The four farms mentioned above are just a small sampling of the family fun that can be had on the Delaware Agritourism Trail.
 For a complete list of family friendly farms throughout Delaware please visit the Delaware Department of Agriculture and VisitDelawareFarms.com.
 To plan your visit to Wilmington and the Brandywine Valley request a free Visitors Guide today or call 1-800-489-6664.